*TREE OF LIFE COMMUNITY

 46 Wall St.

-Jubilee! is a community of faith, and our vision of a community is that of a vital, involved, committed and loving group of people interacting dynamically and compassionately with each other, the world, and ourselves, as God leads us.
+Jubilee! is a faith community grounded in the Creation Spirituality tenet of “original blessing” uniquely flavored with Asheville, NC’s culture of creativity, music and quirkiness.
+Strongly committed to social and environmental justice, we work together to make the world a more inclusive, compassionate place.
+Our vision is of a vital, involved, committed and loving group of people interacting dynamically and compassionately with each other, the world, and ourselves, as God leads us.
 We honor all religions and all people.
-At our Sunday celebrations we express our faith and Creation Spirituality through music (led by the dynamic World Beat Band, the Jubilee!
-Singers and guest performers), dance, poetry, evocative messages, and fellowship at our spiritual home on Wall Street in downtown Asheville, NC.
-We also express our faith by sharing ourselves and our resources with other men, women, and children and with organizations serving our fellow humans, other living entities, and the Earth itself.
+At our Sunday Celebrations we express our faith through music, dance, poetry, evocative messages and fellowship.
+We share ourselves and our resources with our fellow humans, other living entities, and the earth itself.

 Website: http://www.ruahtoronto.org/ ‘Ruah‘ is a Hebrew word found in the book of Genesis in the Bible that means ‘a wind of God.’
 It refers to the powerful creative spirit that shaped the formless void at the beginning of creation.
 We believe Ruah continues to sweep over and within the unfolding cosmos today.
 Ruah is also the name chosen by this community of people who are committed to exploring a spirituality defined as eco- or creation-centred.
 A creation-centred approach assumes that the whole of the cosmos is sacred and that all created beings carry an ember of the Divine.
 Through silence, study, song and ritual, we respond to the turn of the seasons.
 We listen closely to Wisdom Figures from various traditions, to our Indigenous relations and to the voices within our Ruah community.
 We meet at a local community centre on the 1st & 3rd Sundays of each month, from September through June; and we meet elsewhere on the 2nd Sundays for study and reflection.